lightningWhite/WeatherAndEMFSensingStation/readme.md

 #### EMF-390

 A command line interface tool has been written that allows the Raspberry Pi to perform real-time logging of the readings from the EMF-390 sensor.
+This tool was written by Davide Dal Farra.

 The application can be downloaded from [here](https://gitlab.com/codref/em390cli/-/tags/v0.1.0).
 Simply download the Arm Linux zip file to the Raspberry Pi and unzip it: